Calvin Synod (United Church of Christ): Origin

 Although the Magyar Synod rejected the Lutheran doctrines brought from the ESNA and maintained its commitment to stricter, more dogmatically Calvinistic theology, the E&R Church continued to honor the Tiffin Agreement and opted to allow the Synod to keep its distinctive teachings within the general framework of the new denomination.

 Even though the Synod was the sole E&R synod to disapprove of the merger of the Congregational Christian Churches with the E&R Church to become the UCC, officials of the new denomination chose to continue the RCUS and E&R arrangement and exempt the Synod from the mandated geographical realignments of CC conferences and E&R synods into UCC entities, in the early 1960s.
 The only change that occurred was the renaming of the Magyar Synod to the Calvin Synod.

-The Synod has consistently rejected the UCC's predominantly (if not exclusively) liberal theological and political stances, especially its recent acceptance of homosexuality as an acceptable Christian lifestyle.
-When the 2005 General Synod passed a resolution calling for the equality of same-sex couples with those of traditional male-female marriages, the few Synod congregations that were actively participating in UCC functions outside the Synod discontinued doing so and re-directed their loyalties, along with their sister churches, toward the North Carolina-based F&W organization.
-As of 2013, the Synod's future in the UCC is still uncertain.
+The Synod has consistently rejected the UCC's predominantly liberal theological and political stances, especially its recent acceptance of homosexuality as an acceptable Christian lifestyle.
+When the 2005 General Synod passed a resolution calling for the equality of same-sex couples with those of traditional male-female marriages, the few Synod congregations that were actively participating in UCC functions outside the Synod discontinued doing so and re-directed their loyalties, along with their sister churches, toward the North Carolina–based F&W organization.

 In 2019, the Calvin Synod joined the Hungarian Reformed Church.

 Statistics

 The Synod has four classes, Classis East, Classis West, Classis Lakeside and Classis Central.
 The Synod reported 33 churches and some 4,000 members in 2006.
 According to the synod website there are 25 congregations in four classes.
 The bishop is the Rev. Csaba Krasznai.

-In 2012 the Calvin Synod’s Conference Council the members of the Council established the Vision and Church Growth Committee.
-It was requested and approved by the Calvin Synod Conference.
+In 2012, at the Calvin Synod's Conference Council, the members of the Council established the Vision and Church Growth Committee, which was requested and approved by the Calvin Synod Conference.